Normal view

 More than 100 rallies are planned across Michigan on Saturday as part of the nationwide “No Kings” movement, a day of action that organizers say is intended to defend democracy and draw attention to the growing threats to civil liberties and democratic principles.
 The largest event in the state will take place at Roosevelt Park […]

-The post More Than 100 ‘No Kings’ Protests Planned across Michigan on Saturday appeared first on Detroit Metro Times.
+The post More than 100 ‘No Kings’ protests planned across Michigan on Saturday appeared first on Detroit Metro Times.

 ❌